5 Segmentation

 plot(mod_HC)

-Several groups of fans tend to cluster together.
-However, the cuts can happen in predictable ways using this technique.
+As we can see, there are several groups of fans that tend to cluster together.
+However, the cuts can tend to happen in predictable ways using this technique.
 This is a byproduct of the categorical data.

 5.2.5 Latent class regression

 Latent class regression is a powerful technique that produces durable clusters.
-However, it leverages discrete data, so continuous data must be discredited and dummy-coded before use.
-While we’ve already dummy-coded our data, we’ll have to process it again so that the LCR function accepts it.
-This is another of the quirks of R. It allows this to happen.
-In this case, we’ll make the zeros = 2.
+It leverages discrete data, so continuous data will have to be discredited and dummy-coded prior to use.
+While we’ve already dummy-coded our data, we’ll have to process it one more time so that it accepted by the LCR function.
+This is another one of the quirks of R. It allows this to happen.
+In this case we’ll simply make the zeros = 2.
 We can do this with an apply function and a simple ifelse function.

 #-----------------------------------------------------------------